Victorian forestry plants around 15 million plantation trees every year.

 Native timber is used for appearance grade timbers such as floors, doors, stairs and indeed the lining of the new State Parliament annex in Melbourne.

-Plantation forestry is a vital part of our industry, providing the softwood for housing timber framing and woodchips for making paper and packaging.
+Plantation forestry is a vital part of our sector, providing the softwood for housing timber framing and woodchips for making paper and packaging.

 Timber can only be harvested from multiple use production forests, i.e. state and regional parks, plantations and forests located on private land.